TotallyInformation/node-red-contrib-uibuilder/docs/svelte.md

 Svelte is also a very easy framework to use and constantly rates very highly with developers.
 It also aligns closely to the emerging web components standards.

-> [!HINT]
+> [!TIP]
-> uibuilder v5 comes with a simple Svelte template that you can use with the instructions below.
+> uibuilder v5 and above comes with a simple Svelte template that you can use with the instructions below.
 >
 > Also Note that you do not need to install Svelte using uibuilder's Libraries tab.
 It needs to be installed locally in the instance folder